 1. the galley television is now on a 19″ extendable arm

-5. We added a Springfield Marine 3-stage Air-powered Table Pedestal for a custom table top that we made (https://www.campingworld.com/springfield-3-stage-air-powered-table-pedestal-300576_ARCS.html).
+4. We added a Springfield Marine 3-stage Air-powered Table Pedestal for a custom table top that we made (https://www.campingworld.com/springfield-3-stage-air-powered-table-pedestal-300576_ARCS.html).
 We’ll be keeping the custom table top, but we still have the original table top with collapsible leg.
-You could either take out the Springfield Marine air-powered table or you could connect your own table-top or the original table top to it.
-Your choice!

 We have had annual maintenance & winterization completed only by Airstream dealers with certified Airstream mechanics every year that we have owned the camper.

-She’s been a fantastic camper for us, but we’re really retired now and looking for an older, larger model now that we have time to work on one.
-She’s a beauty and in great shape!!
+She’s been a fantastic camper for us, but we’re really retired now and looking for something smaller.
+Other than the a/c and flooring issue, she’s in excellent condition!

 You may also like...